MrWolfZ/simplux/README.md

 ## Open points

-- core: add `CallableSelector` interface that does not have extras and can be used for public library selector properties
-- core: remove `nameFunction` in production
+### core

+- add a `subscribe` function to selectors to get notified of value changes
-- core: add a `combineSelectors` utility function
+- add a `combineSelectors` utility function

+### testing

-- testing: add functions to throw when calling unmocked mutations or effects
+- add functions to throw when calling unmocked mutations or effects

+### router

+- allow creating child routes
+- add extras property `navigationIsToChildRoute` to `onNavigateTo` to allow easy default redirects
-- router: allow `onNavigateTo` to cancel or redirect the navigation
+- add extras property `navigationIsToActiveRoute` to `onNavigateTo` to allow parent routes to cancel navigation to identical child routes

-- router: explicitly specify what happened (i.e. success, fail, cancel, redirect) in return value of `navigateTo` functions
+- add type tests
-- router: capture navigation history
+- capture navigation history
-- router: allow going back to previously active route
+- allow going back to previously active route

-- router: allow creating child routes
-- router: pass info into `onNavigateTo` whether this is the final route to allow easy default redirects
-- router: method `addRoutes` on `SimpluxRouter` to create multiple routes at once
-- router: add type tests
+### browser-router

-- browser-router: allow defining global query parameters
+- allow defining global query parameters
-- browser-router: throw when creating conflicting route definition
-- browser-router: configuration parameter for setting URL at start or end of navigation (or not at all); also add these as navigation options
+- configuration parameter for setting URL at start or end of navigation (or not at all); also add these as navigation options
-- browser-router: configuration parameter for replacing history entry; also add these as navigation options
+- configuration parameter for replacing browser history entry; also add these as navigation options
-- browser-router: allow ?[, [?, &[, and [& for optional query parameters
+- allow ?[, [?, &[, and [& for optional query parameters
-- browser-router: add type tests
-- browser-router: add support for setting hash parameter in history mode
+- add support for base href in history mode

+- add type tests
-- browser-router: add support for base href in history mode
+- add support for setting hash parameter in history mode
-- browser-router: add support for hash mode
+- add support for hash mode
-- browser-router: allow defining default values for parameters (e.g. /:id:string|defaultValue/)
+- allow defining default values for parameters (e.g. /:id:string|defaultValue/)
-- browser-router: alternatively add function configuration parameter to fill in defaults dynamically (also infer correct full parameter type from return value of callback)
+- alternatively add function configuration parameter to fill in defaults dynamically (also infer correct full parameter type from return value of callback)

+### entities

-- entities: create package for managing collections of entities
+- create package for managing collections of entities
-- entities: create default set of entity management mutations
+- create default set of entity management mutations
-- entities: allow creating custom mutations that act on one entity
+- allow creating custom mutations that act on one entity
-- entities: create default set of selectors for entities
+- create default set of selectors for entities

+### react

+nothing

+### angular

+nothing

+### misc

 - docs: create website
 - recipes: add example effects to recipe for `creating non-trivial modules` and explicitly mention mixin pattern
 - build: create root jest config to run tests of all projects at once